punnerud/cloudflare-ddns/README.md

 Run update.py regulary to watch for changes in the IP-address.
 Example using crontab on Mac and Ubuntu, or Scheduler on Windows.

+Example for Mac/Ubuntu:
+*/ * * * * cd /folder/where/your/program/live/ && timeout 20 python3 update.py